The debate about how information on Facebook is shared, and who it’s shared with, has kicked off again.

 - If you want to revoke access completely, click the cross next to the app.

 You can even take this a step further by ensuring any data these apps already hold is deleted.

 - Once you’ve clicked the pencil/arrow to review the data you’re sharing with the app as above, click ‘Report App’ at the bottom and select ‘I want to send my own message to the developer’.

 - You can send the developer a message – you should request that all your personal data is removed from their database – so that any information that’s stored is deleted.

 One you’ve done that, you can help to protect your data in future by reviewing your Facebook data regularly.
 You can do this in desktop mode, by clicking ‘Settings’, ‘General’, and then ‘Download a copy of your Facebook data’.
 This allows you to see exactly what you are sharing.
 This is a great way for you to take control over what you want to share, or not.

-Head of Client Services and Managing Partner at Igniyte – The Reputation Experts
+Managing Director at Igniyte – The Reputation Experts

 Roz is an industry spokesperson on all areas of online reputation management and our resident digital media expert.
 She regularly writes about reputation management research, online reputation risk and industry best practice.